-Breast cancer treatment is most effective when all parts of the treatment plan are followed.
-So, it is important to follow your treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:
+Breast cancer treatment is most effective when all parts of the treatment plan are completed.
+So, it's important to follow the treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:

-Sometimes completing breast cancer treatments such as chemotherapy, hormone therapy and radiation therapy may be difficult.
-For example, when :
+We know it may be hard to complete breast cancer treatments such as chemotherapy, hormone therapy and radiation therapy.

-Medications, such as oral chemotherapy and hormone therapy (tamoxifen and aromatase inhibitors), only work if you take them correctly (as prescribed).
+Medications, such as oral chemotherapy and hormone therapy (tamoxifen and aromatase inhibitors), only work if you take them as prescribed.
 And, radiation therapy is most effective when you finish the entire course.

 Learn about getting good care (quality of care).

 Hospital discharge planners, patient relation offices, patient service offices, social workers and patient navigators at hospitals or managed care organizations may be helpful too.

 Learn more about transportation and lodging assistance.

 Learn more about financial assistance for prescription drugs and other treatment costs.

 Prescription drug costs can quickly become a financial burden for you and your family.

 Medicare and many insurance providers offer prescription drug plans.
 One may already be included in your policy or you may be able to buy an extra plan for prescriptions.